Moloch17/mod-auctionsim/README.md

 # AuctionSim: A Module For AzerothCore WoTLK 3.3.5a

 AuctionSim populates and maintains your realm's auction house using price data scraped from a live WoW 3.3.5a economy (Lordaeron, Warmane).
 Unlike the classic ah-bot module, it isn't limited to a handful of item categories and doesn't price items based on their vendor sell price.
 It uses real observed mean/min/max prices, with separate price tables for Alliance and Horde (no neutral AH support).
 Listing behavior is fully configurable per item class and quality.
-Unlike other auction managers, tt runs very fast and can manage very large auction houses with no lag during scans.
+Unlike other auction managers, it runs very fast and can manage very large auction houses with no lag during scans.

 ## How it works